mxiamxia/aws-apm-action/README.md

 # Application observability for AWS Action

-A GitHub Action that brings Agentic AI capabilities directly into GitHub, enabling service issue investigation with live production context, automated Application Signals enablement, and AI-powered bug fixing with live telemetry data.
+This action brings Agentic AI capabilities directly into GitHub, enabling service issue investigation with live production context, automated Application Signals enablement, and AI-powered bug fixing with live telemetry data.

-This action is powered by the [AWS Application Signals MCP](https://github.com/awslabs/mcp/tree/main/src/cloudwatch-appsignals-mcp-server) and works with Amazon Q Developer CLI.
-When you mention `@awsapm` in GitHub issues or pull request comments, it helps you troubleshoot production issues, implement fixes, and enhance observability coverage on demand.
+This action is powered by the [AWS Application Signals MCP](https://github.com/awslabs/mcp/tree/main/src/cloudwatch-appsignals-mcp-server) and [AWS CloudWatch MCP](https://github.com/awslabs/mcp/tree/main/src/cloudwatch-mcp-server), and works with Amazon Q Developer CLI.
+When you mention `@awsapm` in GitHub issues, it helps you troubleshoot production issues, implement fixes, and enhance observability coverage on demand.

 ## ✨ Features

 With a one-time setup of Application observability for AWS Action workflow for your GitHub repository, developers can:

-1. **Troubleshoot Production Issues**: Investigate and fix production problems using live telemetry and SLO data from AWS Application Signals via MCP
+1. **Troubleshoot Production Issues**: Investigate and fix production problems using live telemetry and SLO data
-2. **Application Observability Enablement Assistance**: Get help enabling Application Signals with integrated Application Signals MCP and domain knowledge as context
+2. **Instrumentation Assistance**: Automatically instrument your applications directly from GitHub
-3. **AI-Powered Analysis**: Leverage Amazon Q Developer CLI for intelligent code analysis and recommendations
+3. **AI-Powered Analysis**: Leverage modern AI coding agents to analyze performance issues and provide recommendations
-4. **Automated Workflows**: Responds to `@awsapm` mentions in issues and PR comments, working around the clock
+4. **Automated Workflows**: Responds to `@awsapm` mentions in issues, working around the clock

 ## 📋 Prerequisites

-- AWS credentials with permissions for [AWS Application Signals MCP](https://github.com/awslabs/mcp/tree/main/src/cloudwatch-appsignals-mcp-server#configuration)
+- **Repository Write Access**: Users must have write access or above to trigger the action
-- GitHub token with appropriate permissions (automatically provided via `github.token`)
+- **AWS IAM Role**: Configure an IAM role with OIDC for GitHub Actions (see [Getting Started](#-getting-started) for setup)
-- Repository write access for users triggering the action
+- **GitHub Token**: Workflow requires specific permissions (automatically provided via `GITHUB_TOKEN`)

-## 🚀 Quick Start
+## 🚀 Getting Started

 ### Setup Steps (One-Time)